U&Alibi: History

-On 2 May 2006, a one-hour timeshift service - UKTV Drama +1, launched on Sky in the vacated broadcast space formerly home to UKTV People +1.
+On 2 May 2006, a one-hour timeshift service, UKTV Drama +1, launched on Sky in the vacated broadcast space formerly home to UKTV People +1.
 It broadcast from 3:00pm–2:00am every day.
 Corresponding to the name on the main channel shows all programming from the channel one hour later, with no special idents or continuity used.

 On 23 October 2007, UKTV Drama +1 was added to Virgin Media.

 Following the successful relaunch and rebranding of the channel UKTV G2 as Dave on 15 October 2007, the remaining UKTV channels underwent the same changes.
 UKTV Drama and UKTV Drama +1 were renamed as Alibi and Alibi +1, respectively, on 7 October 2008, and the channel's programmes were changed to focus specifically on crime dramas.
 All non-crime dramas were transferred to the rebranded Gold channel or to the newly created flagship channel Watch.

 On 29 July 2011, UKTV announced that it had secured a deal with BSkyB to launch three more high-definition channels on Sky.
 As part of Virgin Media's deal to sell its share of UKTV, all five of UKTV's HD channels would also be added to Virgin's cable television service by 2012.
 Alibi HD launched on 3 July 2012 on Sky and Virgin Media, while Dave HD and Watch HD launched in October 2011.
 All three channels are HD simulcasts of the standard-definition channels.

-The previous Alibi logo, first used since 2015, and phased out on the day the channel rebranded.